Levenshtein distance: Definition

-Note that the first element in the minimum corresponds to deletion (from $a$ to $b$), the second to insertion and the third to replacement.
+The first element in the minimum corresponds to deletion (from $a$ to $b$), the second to insertion and the third to replacement.

 This definition corresponds directly to the naive recursive implementation.

 Example

 For example, the Levenshtein distance between "kitten" and "sitting" is 3, since the following 3 edits change one into the other, and there is no way to do it with fewer than 3 edits: